-Below please find a table outlining a discounted cash flow forecast for MAT, in which we model out valuation assuming a variety of terminal growth rates.
-To summarize, we found that Mattel Inc ranked in the 3th percentile in terms of potential gain offered.
+We started the process of determining a valid price forecast for Mattel Inc with a discounted cash flow analysis -- the results of which can be found in the table below.
+To summarize, we found that Mattel Inc ranked in the 2th percentile in terms of potential gain offered.
 Our DCF analysis suggests the stock is overvalued by about 99%.
 As for the metrics that stood out in our discounted cash flow analysis of Mattel Inc, consider:

 Terminal Growth Rate in Free Cash Flow

 Return Relative to Current Share Price

 Want more companies with a valuation profile/forecast similar to that of Mattel Inc?
 See ADNT, FORD, RRR, TSLA, and WH.

 Mattel, Inc. (NASDAQ: MAT) today announced that it plans to release its second quarter 2020 financial results on Thursday, July 23, 2020, at approximately 4:05 p.m.
 Eastern time.
 Following this, Mattel will host a conference call and webcast at 5:00 p.m.
 Eastern time.